jake-47/stratum/README.md

 While Confluence is widely used for internal wiki-style documentation, it struggles with versioning, custom styling, and development workflow integration.
 Pages are loosely connected, making structured navigation difficult.
 It’s not ideal for version-specific docs or developer-driven pipelines.
 MkDocs, by contrast, uses structured YAML navs, supports multiple output builds, and integrates with git, CI/CD, and custom preview deployments.
 With full theming control, offline portability, and negligible hosting costs, MkDocs offers more precision, flexibility, and sustainability for growing product teams.

 ## Motivation
 I'm not a dev.
 I'm not a designer.
-I'm a technical writer, a documentation specialist, if you will.
+I'm a technical writer, if you will, a documentation specialist.
 It would've been nice if there was a ready-made solution out there, but I couldn't find any framework or theme that fully supports multi-audience conditional builds with macro logic, config generators, and styled content wrappers.
 Companies like Google or Stripe build similar frameworks _in-house_ on top of static site generators (SSGs) like Docusaurus, Hugo, Sphinx, Next.js** (with custom MDX pipelines).
 So, I used ChatGPT (OpenAI) and Claude (Anthropic) to keep the framework within MkDocs (fast, Markdown-native, great for non-devs).
 [It wasn't all fun](https://x.com/litteralyme0_/status/1925478490381722084)!
 But man, *techmology*!

 I built Stratum for my needs.
 But feel free to clone it, fork it, modify it, and even sell it.
 And if you're inclined, I'd appreciate any contributions to make this better.
 Cheers!